xzmagic/myuv/readme.txt

-myuv is a socket programming library
+myuv is a socket network programming library

-myuv is free software
+myuv is free software distributed under GPL.